Kegel Exercises (Pelvic Floor Exercises)

 - Being overweight/weight gain.

-- Surgery in the pelvic area – including cesarean section (“C-section”).
+- Surgery in your pelvic area – including cesarean section (“C-section”).

 - Genetics – some people are born with a higher risk than others to develop weakness in the tissues that support the muscles of the pelvic floor.

-- Natural aging process – the muscles of the pelvic floor, as well as muscles in the rectum and anus, naturally weaken with age.
+- Natural aging process – the muscles of your pelvic floor, as well as muscles in the rectum and anus, naturally weaken with age.
 Loss of estrogen also weakens muscles in this area.

 - Exercises (especially jumping, running and other ‘jarring’ exercises; heavy weight lifting); and contact sports.